Simar710/GryphHub/README.md

 Here's is the link to demo video: https://drive.google.com/file/d/1G5Tm4yizdN0WLxkFbA1DWG1virJ5ZmPI/view?usp=sharing

+In the demo, I didn't recorded subsystems present in Subsystem directory and Entity Diagram.
+Please review separately navigating through repository on github.

 ##How to run
 1. Compile using javac UI.java
 2. Run using java UI.java